ustwo/ustwo.com-frontend/README.md

         $ make assets-integration-test VERBOSE=true

+Also, if you are working on tests and don't want to wait for Sauce Connect tunnel setup for every test run, you can keep it alive:

+        $ make assets-integration-test KEEP_TUNNEL=true

 ## Release

 We're using Docker Hub and Docker Machine to tag and deploy Docker images, for